 There are also attachments for the two droid series to accessorize your droid.

 And finally, if you want to add a little color to your droid, pick up some decals!

 Building our own droid was super fun and super easy.
-Droid Depot really surprised us with this with this one!
-After my first visit to Galaxy’s Edge I thought this was truly a money-grab from Disney.
-But…I’m being totally honest here…I really enjoyed making and meeting my droid.
+Droid Depot really surprised us with this one!
+After our first visit to Galaxy’s Edge we thought this was truly a money-grab from Disney.
+But…we’re being totally honest here…we really enjoyed making and meeting out droid.
 That said, you know yourself and your kids best.
 If your newest little friend is soon going to be gathering dust in a closet somewhere, think hard before shelling out the hundred smackers.